Website monitoring for legal teams and law firms

 Can in-house counsel use this for regulatory tracking across multiple agencies?

 Yes.
-Most in-house compliance teams set up 20–60 monitors covering the agencies their business answers to.
-Webhook into a compliance Slack channel keeps the team informed without extra logins.
+Plans include up to five monitors — point them at the agencies with the most active dockets and rotate as priorities shift.
+A webhook into a compliance Slack channel keeps the team informed without extra logins.

 Related